-Life insurance, TPD and Trauma insurance are not tax deductible outside of super.
+Some life insurances, such as TPD and Trauma insurance, are usually not tax deductible outside of super.
 However, the premiums you pay for income protection insurance are personally tax deductible, if you buy the policy outside of your super fund.

 According to the ATO, insurance premiums aren't tax deductible if the policy pays a benefit for physical injury.
 So that rules out everything except income protection insurance.

 The type of life insurance you have, how you bought it, and even who the beneficiary is, will influence whether or not the eventual payout is taxed.

 For income protection insurance, it's likely that you'll have to pay tax on the monthly benefits you receive, just like you would with your regular income.